Copyright Act of 1976: Broadcasting

+The Copyright Act of 1976 also contained a number of provisions specific to the broadcasting industry, including public broadcasting entities.
+First, it extended copyright protection to live broadcasts such as news and sports programs by stipulating that the sounds and images being transmitted are considered "fixed" for the purposes of copyright as long as the program is being recorded and transmitted simultaneously.

 Legacy

 Impact on internet radio

 Streaming music on a portable device is mainstream today, but digital radio and music streaming websites such as Pandora are fighting an uphill battle when it comes to copyright protection.
 17 USC 801(b)(1)(D) of the Copyright Act states that Copyright Royalty Judges should "minimize any disruptive impact on the structure of the industries involved and on generally prevailing industry practices".
 "Much of the initial drafting of the '76 Act was by the Copyright Office, which chaired a series of meetings with prominent industry copyright lawyers throughout the 1960s".
 Some believe that Section 106 was designed with the intent to maximize litigation to the benefit of the legal industry, and gives too much power and protection to the copyright holder while weakening fair use.

 Critics of the Copyright Act say that Pandora will never be profitable if something does not change because "services like Pandora already pay over 60 percent of their revenue in licensing fees while others pay far less for delivering the same service.
 As a result, services like Pandora have been unable to see profitability and sustainability is already in question."
 An increase in subscription fees would likely be an end to Pandora's business.